faisal-ahmed-dev/accomodation_reservation_system/README.md

 * Implement advanced search and filtering functionalities.
 * Integrate secure payment gateways.
-* Develop mobile-friendly version of the website.
+* Develop a mobile-friendly version of the website.

-**Contributing:**

-We welcome contributions from the community!
-Please see the contribution guidelines for details.